IBM Cloud Docs

 South America Brazil Sao Paulo (br-sao) MZR

-A geography is a geographic area or larger political body that contains one or more regions.
-A region contains multiple availability zones to meet local access, low latency, and security requirements for the region.
-Each multizone region (MZR) is composed of 3 or more zones that are independent from each other to ensure that single failure events affect only a single zone.
+A geography is a geographic area that contains one or more regions.
+Each region contains multiple availability zones to meet local access, low latency, and security requirements.
+Each multizone region (MZR) consists of 3 or more independent zones, ensuring that single failure events impact only one zone.

 Disaster Recovery for Code Engine instances

-In a major regional disaster, such as an earthquake, flood, or tornado, an entire region might be impacted.
-To ensure that your workloads are resilient to such events, deploy your workloads across multiple MZRs and implement an automatic failover mechanism by leveraging an Edge Proxy service.
-For example, you can use the service that is provided by IBM Cloud® Internet Services.
+In a major regional disaster - such as an earthquake, flood, or severe weather event - an entire region may be impacted.
+To ensure your workloads are resilient to such events, deploy them across multiple MZRs and implement an automatic failover mechanism using an Edge Proxy service.
+For example, you can use IBM Cloud® Internet Services.
 For more information about deploying an application across multiple regions, see Deploying an application across multiple regions with a custom domain name.

 Backing up your Code Engine instances